polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

   - For example: "The operating system is fast and efficient.
 This is what makes it well designed."
     Does "this" refer to fast, efficient, or operating system?
-Consider using: "The operating system is well designed because it is fast and efficient".
+Consider using: "The operating system is well designed because it is fast and efficient."

 - **Keep sentences fairly short and concrete.** Using punctuation allows your reader to follow instructions or concepts.
 If by the time you read the last word of your sentence, you can't